-(b) The Escrow Agent hereby acknowledges receipt of the cash flow and yield verification report of Causey Demgen & Moore P.C., certified public accountants, dated June, 2015 (the "Verification n Report"), and the opinion of Stradling Yocca Carlson & Rauth, a Professional Corporation, dated Ju ne, 2015 (the "Defeasance Opinion"), relating to the sufficiency of the Investment Securities and cash deposited pursuant hereto to defease the Refunded Bonds and, with respect to the Defeasar nce Opinion, relating to this Agreement.
+(b) The Escrow Agent hereby acknowledges receipt of the cash flow and yield verification report of Causey Demgen & Moore P.C., certified public accountants, dated June, 2015 (the "Verification Report"), and the opinion of Stradling Yocca Carlson & Rauth, a Professional Corporation, dated June, 2015 (the "Defeasance Opinion"), relating to the sufficiency of the Investment Securities and cash deposited pursuant hereto to defease the Refunded Bonds and, with respect to the Defeasance Opinion, relating to this Agreement.
+SECTION 2.
 Use and Investment of Moneys .
-The Escrow Agent acknowledges receipt of the moneys described in Se ction 1 hereof and agrees: (-) 4- in-m-distalle in-m-t \$\phi\$ to immediately invest \$ of the moneys described in Section 1(a) ent Securities set forth in Schedule A hereto and to deposit such Investment w Fund, and to hold \$ uninvested as cash; and Securities in the Escro- w Tund, and to note \$ uninvested as easil, and (b) to make the payments required under Section 3(a) hereof at the times set forth therein.
-SECTION 3.
-Payment of Refunded Bonds.
-(0) Daymont As the principal of the Investment Securities set forth in Schedule A
+The Escrow Agent acknowledges receipt of the moneys described in Section 1 hereof and agrees: (a) to immediately invest \$ of the moneys described in Section 1(a) hereof in the Investment Securities set forth in Schedule A hereto and to deposit such Investment Securities in the Escrow Fund, and to hold \$ uninvested as cash; and (b) to make the manuscript manifed and Caption 2(a) housef at the times art fouth (b) to make the payments required under Section 3(a) hereof at the times set forth therein. uiciciii.
+SECTION 2 Designant of Defunded Pends SECTION 3.
+Payment of Refunded Bonds .